26 Sep HIPAA Compliance Guide for Eye Care Professionals

 Document and Workstation Security

 - Keep computer systems up-to-date with current operating system security patches, firewalls, and antivirus definitions.
-Never disable a firewall as this prevents outsiders from accessing your practice’s private data resources.

 - Ensure that computer screens and displays with access to ePHI are not visible to unauthorized individuals or passersby.